shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Yes.”

 Fisher thought for a moment.
 Then his eyes went wide.
 He looked Ersatzica up and down.
-“You’re… you’re not…” He gasped and scurried back away from her.
+“You’re… you’re not…” He gasped and backed away from her.
 “You’re not Majestra!”

 Ersatzica dashed to him and covered his mouth.
 “Shhh!”
 She looked around to make sure no one else was listening.
 “Ok, I’m not Majestra.
 I’m a wolf in a cat’s body.”